breandan/kotlingrad/README.md

 * Arithmetical operations on scalars, vectors and matrices
 * Partial and higher order differentiation on scalars
 * Property-based testing for numerical gradient checking
 * Recovery of symbolic derivatives from AD

-We plan to provide support for:
+Additionally, it aims to support:

 * PyTorch-style define-by-run semantics
 * N-dimensional tensors and tensor-algebraic operators